getgrav/grav-learn/pages/01.basics/03.installation/docs.md

 ## Using Apache/IIS/Nginx

-Using Grav with a web server such as Apache, IIS, or Nginx is as simple as extracting Grav into a folder uner the [web root](https://www.wordnik.com/words/webroot).
+Using Grav with a web server such as Apache, IIS, or Nginx is as simple as extracting Grav into a folder uner the [webroot][webroot].

 If your web root is for example `~/public_html` then you could extract it into this folder and reach it via `http://localhost`.
 If you extracted it into `~/public_html/grav` then you would reach it via `http://localhost/grav`.